fastly/Viceroy/lib/compute-at-edge-abi/README.md

 # 🔗 compute-at-edge-abi

-This repository contains `witx` definitions for the Compute@Edge platform ABI.
+This directory contains the canonical `witx` definitions for the Compute@Edge platform ABI.

 ### About `witx`